-A separate and more complete analysis of warm-core Gulf Stream rings present in 1988 in the slope water and west of 60°₩ was undertaken by Sano and Fairfield (MS 1989).
-The hiah resolution data from NOAA-9 and NOAA-11 satellites were atmospherically and geometrically corrected and enhanced to clearly identify thermal features.
-The Oceanographic Apalymic clearly identify thermal features.
-The Oceanographic Analysis maps prepared by NDAA/NWS and NESDIS as well as opportunistic in situ data received from scientists and fishermen were used in the compilation.
+A separate and more complete analysis of warmcore Gulf Stream rings present in 1988 in the slope water and west of 60°W was undertaken by Sano and Fairfield (MS 1989).
+The high resolution data from NOAA-9 and NOAA-11 satellites were atmospherically and geometrically corrected and enhanced to clearly identify thermal features.
+The Oceanographic Analysis maps prepared by NOAA/NWS and NESDIS as well as opportunistic in situ data received from scientists and fishermen were used in the compilation.
 Their analyses indicated that 15 rings were present in the slope water of which 12 were new rings formed in 1988.
-During the 1974-88 period, the number of rings formed annually ranged from a minimum of 5 in 1974 to a maximum of 12 in 1988, and averaged 9 for the 15 year period.
-Lifespans of individual rings that disappeared in 1988 ranged from 17 to greater than 170 d with a mean of just under 3 months.
-At least 3 rings were present in the slope water for 10 months of the year and 4 were present during September and December.
+During the 1974-88 period, the number of rings formed annually ranged from a minimum of 5 in 1974 to a maximum of 12 in 1988, and averaged 9 for the 15-year period.
+Lifespans of individual rings that disappeared in 1988 ranged from 17 to greater than 170 days with a mean of just under 3 months.
+At least three rings were present in the slope water for 10 months of the year and four were present during September and December.
 Numerous instances of dynamic interactions with shelf waters were noted as the rings move westward and southwestward.
 Four of the rings which formed in 1988 survived into 1989.

-Shelf-slope tempertures in the Mid-Atlantic Bight
+Shelf-slope temperatures in the Mid-Atlantic Bight

-Monitoring thermal conditions along a transect extending seaward from New York Harbor across the shelf and slope continued in 1988 for the twelfth consecutive year.
-From 13 transects of XBT profiles, depictions of the water column temperature structure and of bottom temperatures throughout the year have been derived (Benway, MS 1989).
-He reports that in 1988 cold-pool water (i.e. <10°C) persisted on the bottom until mid-November, which was similar to that in 1987 and more than a month later than normal.
-The temporal duration and geographic extent of bottom water ((5°C)), a subjective way of estimating winter intensity, was close to normal in 1988.
+Monitoring thermal conditions along a transect extending seaward from New York Harbor across the shelf and slope continued in 1988 for the thirteenth consecutive year.
+From 13 transects of XBT profiles, depictions of the water column temperature structure and bottom temperatures throughout the year have been derived (Benway, MS 1989).
+He reports that in 1988 cold-pool water (i.e.<10.0°C) persisted on the bottom until mid-November, which was similar to that in 1987 and more than a month later than normal.
+The temporal duration and geographic extent of bottom water (<5.0°C), a subjective way of estimating winter intensity, was close to normal in 1988.
 It had dissipated by the end of March, and was contained shoreward of the 50 m isobath.
-With autumn mixing and convection, temperatures on the bottom reached about $12-13^{\circ}$ C in November over most of the mid-shelf to outer shelf depths (50-100 m).
-For the fourth consecutive year, bottom temperatures along the upper slope (100-200 m) remained above 12° C for most of the year, continuing the trend of warmer temperatures along the upper slope since 1977.
-Sea surface temperatures averaged $1-2^{\circ}$ C cooler on the shelf and $1-3^{\circ}$ C cooler in the offshore slope water.
+With autumn mixing and convection, temperatures on the bottom reached about 12.0° to

+13.0° C in November over most of the mid-shelf to outer shelf depths (50-100 m).
+For the fourth consecutive year, bottom temperatures along the upper slope (100-200 m) remained above 12.0° C for most of the year, continuing the trend of warmer temperatures along the upper slope since 1977.
+Sea surface temperatures averaged 1.0° to 2.0° C cooler on the shelf and 1.0° to 3.0° C cooler in the offshore slope water.